HackYourFuture/Assignments/README.md

 ![Terminal Window](./assets/terminal-window.png)
 <br>Figure 7.
 Terminal Window

-Because we used the context menu in the VSCode File Explorer, the current directory in the terminal window is already the `homework` folder containing the exercise.
+Because we used the context menu in the VSCode File Explorer, the current directory in the terminal window is already the `assignments` folder containing the exercise.
 We can execute our program (in this example `ex1-giveCompliment.js`) by typing `node`, followed by a space and then enough characters to uniquely identify the file.
 Then press the **Tab** key to _expand_ the file name.
 Because the names of all exercises start with `ex𝑛`, where 𝑛 is a number, it is enough to type just that and press the **Tab** key:

 ```text
 node ex1- (press TAB)